 Do you choose the days and times that the carer comes to your home?

 We will do everything we can to fit in with what is convenient for you and also strive to maintain the same, consistent carers from week to week, so there is minimal 'chopping and changing' of times and familiar faces.

 Who are St Luke's carers?

-We have a wide range of male and female carers of varying ages and will do our best to accommodate any preferences you may have.
-Our carers are appropriately trained, receive ongoing education, and a security check is undertaken prior to employment.
-You will also have regular contact with your Case Manager and we can arrange family conferences if ever they are required.
+We employ over 60 of our own carers, providing a wide range of males and females of varying ages so that we can do our best to accommodate any preferences you may have.
+Our carers are appropriately trained, receive ongoing education and have security checks undertaken prior to and during employment.
+You will also be allocated a dedicated Case Manager who will have regular contact with you to ensure that your changing needs are always met.

 What sort of help can you expect?